gizmodata/tpch-datagen/README.md

                                   required]
   --file-size-bytes TEXT          The target file size for the parquet files
+                                  generated.  [default: 100m; required] --parquet-version [v1|v2]       The version of Parquet to use for the parquet files generated.  [default: v2;
+                                  required]
-                                  generated.  [default: 100m; required] --help                          Show this message and exit.
+  --help                          Show this message and exit.
 ```